stagenow/docs/edge/source/Profiles/ConnectNetwork.md

     Note: During profile creation, the top right of the window indicates the status of the profile, e.g., Incomplete.

+5. If you selected MX 6.0 from the MX version drop-down menu, see [MX 6.0 Selection](../stagingprofiles?MX%206.0%20Selection), and then proceed to Step 7.

-5. To choose to connect to this network using StageNow bar codes, select Yes, and then select Continue.
+6. To choose to connect to this network using StageNow bar codes, select Yes, and then select Continue.
 Otherwise, select No to skip to the RD Config section (if available).

     ![img](images/profiles/connectnetwork_ethernet_selectethernet.jpg)

-6. Select Ethernet from the drop-down menu, and select Continue.
+7. Select Ethernet from the drop-down menu, and select Continue.

     ![img](images/profiles/connectnetwork_ethernet_enabling.jpg)

-7. Select Continue to enable Ethernet on the device.
+8. Select Continue to enable Ethernet on the device.

-8. Select whether or not to wait for the device to acquire an IP address.
+9. Select whether or not to wait for the device to acquire an IP address.
 See [Setting Types / ConditionMgr](../csp/condition) for more information.

-9. Select Continue.
+10. Select Continue.

-10. If offered, select whether to connect to this network using the Rapid Deployment (RD) Client.
+11. If offered, select whether to connect to this network using the Rapid Deployment (RD) Client.
 Note that the RD Config section only appears if you turned on Legacy Mode in the [Settings](../gettingstarted?Settings) screen.
 Select Yes for  devices that don't include the StageNow Client.
 See [Rapid Deployment (RD) Client](../stageclient?Rapid%20Deployment%20Client) for more information.

-11. If you selected Yes, choose whether to set up Wi-Fi options and/or Wi-Fi profiles.
+12. If you selected Yes, choose whether to set up Wi-Fi options and/or Wi-Fi profiles.
 See [Setting Types / Wifi mgr](../csp/wifi).

-12. Select Continue to proceed to the [Review window](../stagingprofiles?Review).
+13. Select Continue to proceed to the [Review window](../stagingprofiles?Review).